rooseveltframework/roosevelt/README.md

 - imagesPath: path on filesystem to where your image files are located (default is "statics/i")
 - cssPath: path on filesystem to where your CSS files are located (default is "statics/css")
 - jsPath: path on filesystem to where your JS files are located (default is "statics/js")
+- statics: list of paths on filesystem to where your statics are located (setting this param overrides and supersedes imagesPath, cssPath, and jsPath)
 - customConfigs: use this to define a custom function to be executed during the Express config stage if you need one

 How do I make new routes?